 The SECO Start-up Fund helped Daccomet AG develop its furniture business in Serbia and Bosnia and Herzegovina and establish itself as a regular supplier for IKEA.
 Professional and responsible employment policies and training initiatives are essential for companies to remain competitive and attractive to international buyers.
 Daccomet AG offers its staff attractive salaries, career opportunities and a modern and safe working space.
 Since its creation, the company has generated around 600 jobs and more than half of its employees are women.

 Switzerland holds discussions with partner countries on economic cooperation as well as on migration.
 By establishing relationships built on trust and mutual understanding, Switzerland can best pursue its foreign policy interests.

 Migration is one of the thematic priorities of Switzerland’s strategy for international cooperation 2021–2024.
 SECO coordinates its efforts with other federal offices within the framework of the interdepartmental structure for international cooperation on migration (ICM structure).
-In addition to SECO, other bodies represented in the framework are the Swiss Agency for Development and Cooperation (SDC) and the Human Security Division (HSD) of the Federal Department of Foreign Affairs (FDFA) and the State Secretariat for Migration (SEM) of the Federal Department of Justice and Police (FDJP).
+In addition to SECO, other bodies represented in the framework are the Swiss Agency for Development and Cooperation (SDC) and the Peace and Human Rights Division (PHRD) of the Federal Department of Foreign Affairs (FDFA) and the State Secretariat for Migration (SEM) of the Federal Department of Justice and Police (FDJP).
 In its migration partnerships, Switzerland seeks solutions in the interests of both countries and migrants.